MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - Windows 365 Network User permission on the virtual network

 > [!NOTE]
-> For virtual network created before November 26, 2023, the Network Contributor role is used to apply permissions on both the Resource Group and Virtual Network.
+> For virtual networks created before November 26, 2023, the Network Contributor role is used to apply permissions on both the resource group and virtual network.
 The new RBAC roles have more specific permissions.
 To manually remove the existing roles and add the new roles, refer to the following table for the existing roles used on each Azure resource.
-Before removing the existing roles make sure that the updated roles are assigned.
+Before removing the existing roles, make sure that the updated roles are assigned.
+>
 > | Azure resource | Existing role (before November 26, 2023) | Updated role (after November 26, 2023) |
 > | --- | --- | --- |
 > | Resource group | Network Contributor | Windows 365 Network Interface Contributor |
 > | Virtual network | Network Contributor | Windows 365 Network User |
 > | Subscription | Reader | Reader |

 ### Share the virtual network with Power Automate makers